 - 5.2.1 Where any liabilities are covered by a relevant contract of insurance (as defined by the Act) which was taken out before 6 April 1997, but insufficient information now exists for the contract to be taken into account in a valuation, then the value of that contract (and the value of the corresponding liabilities) should not be included in a section 179 valuation.
 The legislation requires all reasonable steps to be made to obtain sufficient information regarding insurance policies to enable a valuation to be carried out before concluding that they should not be taken into account. - 5.2.2 Other insurance policies held in the name of the trustees should be included in the assets for section 179 purposes.
 Regulation 7 (2) of the Valuation Regulations explains how this valuation should be carried out.
-The value of these assets might not be equal to the value of liabilities.
-However, the Board would have concerns about any s179 valuation that understated liabilities or understated underfunding. - 5.2.3 Where the scheme actuary deems it appropriate under Regulation 7 (2) to place a value on the insurance contract equal to the discounted value of the payments secured, it would be appropriate to use assumptions consistent with those used to calculate the corresponding protected liabilities.
+The value of these assets might not be equal to the value of the corresponding liabilities, nor to the value placed on these assets in the scheme accounts.
+However, the Board would have concerns about any s179 valuation that understated liabilities or understated underfunding. - 5.2.3 In particular, the accounting standard 'Financial Reports of Pension Schemes' requires schemes to include in their accounts the value of any annuities held in the name of the trustees, for accounting periods commencing on or after 1 January 2015.
+However, this does not supersede the continuing requirement under the Valuation Regulations to place an 'appropriate' value on annuity contracts (which could differ from the value shown in the scheme accounts) for the purposes of a section 179 valuation. - 5.2.4 Where the scheme actuary deems it appropriate under Regulation 7 (2) to place a value on the insurance contract equal to the discounted value of the payments secured, it would be appropriate to use assumptions consistent with those used to calculate the corresponding protected liabilities.
 For example an insurance contract that gives fixed pension increases of 3% might be valued using a net discount rate of i% 3% where i% is the (gross) discount rate used to value pre-6 April 1997 accrual.
 Ultimately the choice of assumptions is down to the scheme actuary.